kitschpatrol/remark-mdat/readme.md

 This is a [remark](https://remark.js.org) plugin that automates the inline expansion of placeholder HTML comments with dynamic content in Markdown, making it easy to keep readme files and other documentation in sync with an external single source of truth.

-The plugin can take placeholder comments in a Markdown file like this:
+The plugin finds placeholder comments in a Markdown file like this:

 ```md
 <!-- title -->
 ```

-And replace it with dynamic data.
-In this case, from `package.json`:
+And expands them with the data of your choosing.
+In this case, it reads the `title` field a nearby `package.json`:

 ```md
 <!-- title -->